-New Zealand Principals' Federation president Phil Harding said regardless of whether the system was a good or bad idea, the school needed to communicate with parents.
+New Zealand Principals' Federation president Phil Harding said whether the system was a good or bad idea, the school needed to communicate with parents.

 Harding said each school had to make decisions about controlling student behaviour themselves and deal with the consequences.